MarkushFlo/MarkushFlo/README.md

-- 👋 Hi, I’m Markus Flo
+- 👋 Hi, I’m Markus
-- 👀 I really love styrofoam
+- 👀 I like styrofoam
 - 🌏 Currently learning programming to fund my extreme desire to go to Chongqing

 <!---